cyclone-project/cyclone-project.github.io/netcloud2015.md

 ### Review procedure

-All submitted paper will be reviewed by international program committee.
+All submitted papers will be reviewed by international program committee.

 ### Workshop Organizers